St. Maarten Cruise Port Is Simply a Blast

 What to Expect in Philipsburg

-For shoppers, it gets even better walking one block into town.
-The main attraction within Philipsburg itself is Front Street, which is one of the nicest shopping districts among the major Caribbean destinations.
-Front Street is long, clean, attractive and filled with many shops and restaurants.
+Shoppers will find plenty to browse one block into town.
+The main attraction within Philipsburg itself is Front Street, which was one of the nicest shopping districts among the major Caribbean destinations.
+But it isn't as robust anymore because of the cruise terminal shops.
+Otherwise, Front Street is long, clean, attractive and filled with many shops and restaurants.

 Shops and restaurant quality ranges from low-end to the usual mid-range found in most Caribbean tourism areas.
 Most of the restaurants have outdoor seating, and prices are reasonable.

-Cruise visitors who want to see more of St. Maarten than just Philipsburg usually have three main choices:
+Cruise visitors who want to see more of St. Maarten than just Philipsburg usually have several main choices.

 Marigot is a pretty village and capital of the French side.
 It is smaller than Philipsburg and appealing for its French cafes and marketplace.